Web Traffic Peaks: Don’t Get Burned

 Surging website traffic is an ecommerce dream.
 But it can also be a double-edged sword if proactive steps aren’t taken to address website performance.

 Website or app failure can frustrate potential customers eager to purchase new products.
 These performance issues can cut into crucial revenue streams, impacting the bottom line.
-Over 81% of enterprises had downtime costs in excess of $300,000 per hour, according to a 2016 study.
+Over 81% of enterprises have downtime costs in excess of $300,000 per hour.
+And 65% of U.S. organizations needed more than an hour to fix website issues.

 Peak traffic is coming—is your company ready?